Reecon/SLPetQueue/README.md

 clear | | Deletes the entire queue!

 __Note:__ All indices are starting at `0`.
 For example `!q preview 0` gives information about the first element of the queue.

+__Note:__ You have to allow popups for this site for so the page can open the links.

 __Note:__ Removing items here will not remove them from the manual queue.